 OZX SMS client

 This guide is about OZX client connection setup.
-It defines what an OZX connection is, what does OZX stand for and how you can use an OZX client connection to connect your Ozeki SMS gateway system directly to the Short Message Service Center (SMSC) of a mobile network operator over the Internet.
+It defines what an OZX connection is, what does OZX stand for and how you can use an OZX client connection to connect your Ozeki SMS gateway system directly to the Short Message Service Centre (SMSC) of a mobile network operator over the Internet.

 What is an OZX connection?